Safe Output-Feedback Adaptive Optimal Control of Input-Constrained Control-Affine Nonlinear Systems: Stability Analysis

 \section{Stability Analysis}

-In this section, stability analysis of the safe observer-RL architecture is carried out using Lyapunov methods.
-To facilitate the stability analysis, the following rank condition is necessary. \begin{assumption} There exists a constant $\underline{c}_{1}$ such that the finite set of trajectories $\left\{\zeta_{k}: \mathbb{R}_{\geq 0} \to \Omega \mid k=1,\hdots,N\right\}$ satisfies
+In this section, stability analysis of the safe observer-based SLOC architecture is carried out using Lyapunov methods.
+To facilitate the stability analysis, the following rank condition is necessary. \begin{assum} There exists a constant $\underline{c}_{1}$ such that the finite set of trajectories $\left\{\zeta_{k}: \mathbb{R}_{\geq 0} \to \Omega \mid k=1,\hdots,N\right\}$ satisfies